 Figure 3.
 Topography map of the Kars River Gorge.
+Arrows point to an ancient floodplain (see Figure 10).

 The 'walls' of the Kars River Gorge (Figures 4 to 7) are different from each other, and the east 'wall' is lower than the west 'wall', which raise the question whether the gorge was formed as a true river incision, or whether tectonic forces were at play.
 [A similar question is asked about the formation of the Salt River Gorge, some 25 km to the east (Chapter M).
 The formation of these gorges is discussed in Chapter W].